 Together with her team, she built a chatbot for the Invictus Games Sydney 2018, to help make the Games even easier for competitors.
 In the same year, she founded AI for Good Ltd. and launched rAInbow, our first AI-powered product for victims of domestic abuse in South Africa.

 Following the success of rAInbow, AI for Good was approached by a charity with a request to develop a chatbot educating young people about sex and reproductive health in India.
 In 2019 we partnered with this charity called Population Foundation of India to build SnehAI.

-Founder & CEO
+Founder & Chair

 Kriti Sharma is an Artificial Intelligence expert and a leading global voice on ethical technology and its impact on society.
 She holds a Bachelors in Engineering and a Masters in Advanced Computer Science from the University of St Andrews.

 Kriti has experience managing global Machine Learning and Digital products in regulated industries.
 She has been leading chatbot projects for various social causes, from productivity to inequality to domestic abuse, in over 25 countries.
 Kriti was included in the Forbes 30 Under 30 and the Recode 100 List of Key Influencers in Technology in 2017.
 She was invited as a Civic Leader to the Obama Foundation Summit.
 She is a Google Anita Borg Scholar and recently gave expert testimony on AI Policy to the UK Parliament in the House of Lords.
 Prior to founding AI for Good, Kriti was the VP of Artificial Intelligence at FTSE 100 companies including Barclays and Sage.